gumaerc-testorg/3.091-fall-2018/content/pages/goodie-bags.md

 ---
 content_type: page
+description: ''
 learning_resource_types: []
 ocw_type: CourseSection
 title: Goodie Bag Tutorials and Problems
 uid: 67bc8622-1cd7-acb5-5aa4-caa98556d6a0
+video_metadata:
+  youtube_id: null
 ---

-Goodie Bags (GB’s) are mini-experiment kits that allow students to explore a key concept and solve related problems.
-[Learn more about what inspired Prof. Grossman to create GBs for the students in 3.091 in the Instructor Insights section]({{< baseurl >}}/pages/instructor-insights/interview-goodie-bags).
+Goodie Bags (GB’s) are mini-experiment kits that allow students to explore a key concept and solve related problems. {{% resource_link "24883e67-2898-17cd-6cbe-046c4c3dc01d" "Learn more about what inspired Prof. Grossman to create GBs for the students in 3.091 in the Instructor Insights section" %}}.

 Acknowledgements
 ----------------